 Chaplaincy and spiritual care

-South Tees Hospitals NHS Foundation Trust employs staff not only to help with physical needs, but also to help support patients, relatives, carers and staff with their spiritual needs.
+South Tees Hospitals NHS Foundation Trust provides a chaplaincy team to help support patients, relatives, carers and staff with their spiritual needs.

 The chaplaincy team is available to help meet these spiritual needs no matter what a person’s faith or belief system may be.